Harshpatel-Shinigami/odin-recipes/README.md

 # odin-recipes
-Creating a recipe page using basic html
+Creating a recipe page using basic html.